Buick Regal: GNX

-The stealthy appearance of the all-black GNX and Grand National (and the resemblance of its grill to his helmet's mouthpiece), coupled with the fact that the Grand National was initially released during the popularity of Star Wars movies, earned it the title "Darth Vader's Car".
-Car and Driver covered the GNX model's introduction with the headline "Lord Vader, your car is ready".
+The stealthy appearance of the all-black GNX and Grand National (and the resemblance of its grille to his helmet's mouthpiece), coupled with the fact that the Grand National was initially released during the popularity of Star Wars movies, earned it the title "Darth Vader's Car.”
 Due to the turbocharged six-cylinder engine, the Buick make, and the black paint Grand Nationals were sometimes referred to as the "Dark Side".
 The "Dark Side" contrasted with the more common V8 Mustangs and Camaros that were popular at the time.

+GNX is the title for hip-hop artist Kendrick Lamar's 2024 album and its eponymous 11th track, and the car is on the album's cover art.

-Third generation (1988-1996)
+Third generation (1988)

 A new Regal appeared in October 1987 on the GM W platform as the first vehicle on that platform; this generation ran with few changes for nine years.
 Though the new Regal returned to Buick's original concept in being offered only as a coupe and in being aimed once again squarely at the personal luxury buyer, it departed from tradition in being the first front-wheel-drive model, and in having no serious performance option or edition.
 Neither a V8 engine nor a turbocharged V6 was offered; the only engine available for 1988 was the Chevrolet 2.8 L V6, producing 125 hp.
-From mid-1990, owing to the declining personal luxury car market, a four-door sedan version of the Regal was re-introduced (simulataneously as the Cutlass Supreme and Grand Prix, the latter offered as a sedan for the first time).
+From mid-1990, owing to the declining personal luxury car market, a four-door sedan version of the Regal was re-introduced (simultaneously as the Cutlass Supreme and Grand Prix, the latter offered as a sedan for the first time).
 However, sales of the new sedan were delayed until the 1991 model year.
+The four-door version was intended as a replacement for the A-body based Century, however, the popularity of that model meant that it would remain in production as a lower priced alternative to the Regal until both cars were redesigned for 1997.
+This generation saw the installation of Dynaride, which was an air compressor that would pressurize the rear Chapman Struts to maintain a level overall ride height.
+A badge was installed on the dashboard to the left of the steering column on all vehicles equipped.
+It was not available on vehicles equipped with Gran Touring Suspension, which instead used a stiffer setup with traditional hydraulic rear struts.